UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 - describe data associated with a ONE research project.
 - describe only data stored locally with the crate.
 - describe data stored within University of Auckland systems.
-- Where at least one researcher responsible for the data is within University of Auckland at the time of it's creation.
+- Where at least one researcher responsible for the data is within University of Auckland at the time of its creation.
 - describe data that is archived and not in active use.

 _eResearch Project Archive Crates_ MUST be stored as a valid [BagIT](https://datatracker.ietf.org/doc/html/rfc8493) _Bag_. with the `ro_crate_metadata.json` and all data within the `data\` directory of the _Bag_. https://datatracker.ietf.org/doc/html/rfc8493

 _eResearch Project Archive Crates_ SHOULD be stored as a single file archive such as a `.tar` (https://lists.gnu.org/archive/html/info-gnu/2023-07/msg00005.html) or `.zip` containing the _Bag_ which in turns contains all metadata and data.

 _eResearch Project Archive Crates_ MUST contain one `Project` describing the research project associated with the archived data.